Darrkzero/student-management-api/README.md

 # Student Management API

 <p style="font-size:20px;">The Student Management API is a REST API that allows teachers to grade their students, allows students to register their courses, allows admin calculate the students gpa and many other functions.
-It's built with Flask and Flask-restx and can be accessed through https://darrkzero.pythonanywhere.com/, a PythonAnywhere-powered web app</p>
+It is built with Flask and Flask-restx and can be accessed through https://darrkzero.pythonanywhere.com/, a PythonAnywhere-powered web app</p>

 <div></div>